cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 ## Design :
 * this CPI is a Bosh external CPI i.e a dedicated bosh release wich must be deployed alongside a bosh release OR configured with bosh release in a bosh-init yml manifest
-*  CPI business logic is in a dedicated spring boot app, included in bosh-cloudstack-cpi-release, called cpi-core.
+*  CPI business logic is in a dedicated Spring Boot app, included in bosh-cloudstack-cpi-release, called cpi-core.
 This java component has a dedicated template / monit service.
 * leverages Apache Jclouds support for CloudStack, nice java adapter for Cloudstack API
 * supports Cloudstack advanced zone
 * secondary / ephemeral implemented as cloudstack volume (no ephemeral disk concept in CloudStack).
 * Uses a webdav http server to enable stemcell / template loading by cloudstack (other option was create volume and transform to template, required bosh / bosh-init to be hosted in the target cloud / tenant).
 This webdav server is started from the spring boot cpi core jvm
+* leverages Spring Cloud Hystrix to control the iaas flow (timeout, limit concurrent access, circuit breaker)
+* leverages Spring Cache / ehcache, for "static" cloudstack inventory api access
+* offers an optional zipkin/spring cloud sleuth http connector

 ![Alt text](http://g.gravizo.com/g?